PEtab-dev/PEtab/doc/documentation_data_format.md

 Parameter estimation problems can comprise multiple models.
 For now, PEtab allows to specify multiple SBML models with corresponding condition and measurement tables, and one joint parameter table.
-This means that parameter namespace is global.
+This means that the parameter namespace is global.
 Therefore, parameters with the same ID in different models will be considered identical.